Common Runtime Parameters

 tells the daemon which nodes are trusted to act as seed nodes.
 After connecting to a node via addnode

-, the trusted node will send your node the list of all nodes that it is connected to, and your node will then connect to these additional nodes until the max limit is reached.
+, the trusted node will send your node the list of all nodes that it is connected to, and your node will then connect to these additional nodes until is reached.

 If you are behind a firewall or are having issues connecting to the network, addnode